Code-Institute-Submissions/QAV-T-p3.XO/README.md

 **Open the App:**
 - Once the deployment is complete, click on the "Open App" button to view your deployed project.

+**Running the App in Gitpod:**
+- You can run this project in Gitpod, a cloud-based integrated development environment (IDE), by clicking on the following button: [Gitpod](https://qavt-p3xo-4aehhchjmvp.ws-eu111.gitpod.io)
+- This will launch a new workspace with all the project files and dependencies pre-installed, allowing you to code, test, and run the application directly in your browser.

 ## Credits
 Looked over few sources that I credit